 How MTHFR Mutation Affects Pregnancy and Children

 For pregnant women with MTHFR gene mutations, higher doses of folic acid may be necessary to prevent birth defects.
 Additionally, children with MTHFR gene mutations might require targeted nutritional support to manage symptoms and prevent long-term health consequences.
-Understanding these risks and taking proactive measures can significantly improve outcomes for both mothers and their children.
+Understanding these risks and taking proactive measures, including mthfr gene mutation treatment such as supplementation and medications, can significantly improve outcomes for both mothers and their children.

 Inheritance and Family History